pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer1.md

 We've changed the sentence as follows

-"However, indices developed/applied for different purposes than the one to be analyzed (i.e. defoliation at pine trees) may help to explain complex underlying relationships which are not obvious on the first look."
+"However, indices developed/applied for different purposes than the one to be analyzed (i.e. defoliation at pine trees) may help to explain complex underlying relationships which are not obvious at first."

 > Why didn't you conduct the derivative analysis?
 > Some vegetation indices were based on derivative spectra.